mzmr/web-flashcards/README.md

 ## Project Description
 Web Flashcards is a web application designed to facilitate the creation of educational flashcards.
 It offers two primary functionalities:

-- **AI Flashcard Generation:** Automatically generate flashcards from a provided text input.
+- **AI Flashcard Generation:** Automatically generate flashcards from a provided text input (requires user authentication).
 - **Manual Flashcard Creation:** Create flashcards manually by entering text for the front and back.
+Users can create flashcards locally without logging in, or save them to their account when logged in.

-This application utilizes spaced repetition techniques to enhance learning efficiency, while providing a user-friendly interface for managing flashcard sets and secure user authentication.
+The application provides a user-friendly interface for managing flashcard sets and includes secure user authentication for accessing features like AI generation and cloud storage.

 ## Tech Stack
 - **Frontend:** Astro 5, React 19, TypeScript 5, Tailwind CSS 4, Shadcn/ui